hrkeni/oregon-trail/README.md

 - 🔄 **Smart Updates**: Updates existing listings instead of creating duplicates when re-scraping the same URL
 - 🛡️ **Manual Edit Protection**: Preserves manually modified fields during updates using hash-based detection
 - 📊 **Google Sheets Integration**: Save all listings to a shared spreadsheet
+- 🎯 **Decision Tracking**: Track your decisions on properties with a dedicated column
+- 📊 **Smart Sorting**: Sort listings by decision status in priority order
 - 🗑️ **Data Management**: Clear all listings with confirmation prompts
 - 💾 **Smart Caching**: SQLite-based cache to avoid crawling limits and improve performance
 - 👥 **Collaboration**: Share the sheet with your partner for joint review